jbossorg/jira-jenkins-gadget/README.md

 Changelog
 -------------

+1.3 - 2013-01-09
+* #1 bugfix - patched problem with job names containing characters with special meaning in URLs

 1.2 - 2012-12-14
 * Jenkins/Hudson server URL can be configured in Gadget preferences now, hudson.jboss.org is default if not specified
 * Title of gadget is changed to show configured job name